romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-On GitHub Enterprise Server, how can an administrator generate a support bundle to provide to GitHub Support?
+Q: On GitHub Enterprise Server, how can an administrator generate a support bundle to provide to GitHub Support?
 <details><summary>Show the answer</summary><p>

 - **By executing ssh -p 122 admin@hostname -- 'ghe-support-bundle -o' > support-bundle.tgz on the server**